paladin-t/b8/docs/manual.md

 ## Getting started

 It's been a while since people used to enjoy coding and playing straightforward after a computer bootup.
-BASIC8 is aimed to bring a sense of joy back from retro/vintage computing and gaming.
-And it's trying to stay at a balance point of simplicity, fun, creativity and usability.
+BASIC8's goal is to bring a sense of joy back from retro/vintage computing and gaming.
+And it's trying to stay at a balance point of simplicity, creativity, fun and usability.

 ### Operations

 Most home computers from 1970-80s use keyboards as the only developer input method, but mouse and touch are everywhere nowadays.
 It's supported to use keyboard, mouse/touch and gamepad to play cartridges.
-But BASIC8 uses mouse as the main operation method on editors' GUI; keyboard is mainly used to write code, and do some shortcuts:
+But BASIC8 uses mouse as the main operation method on the GUI of editors; keyboard is mainly used to write code, and do some shortcuts:

 * F1: show this manual
 * F7: take a screenshot when playing